Future Medical Students

 The last two years of medical school are held in the University of South Alabama Hospitals and Care Centers, as well as in offices of community physicians, and expand the students’ education in the surrounds of full-time patient care.
 Learn more about the University, the College of Medicine, and the Hospitals.
 The USA College of Medicine also recently launched a new educational track, the Primary Care Pathway.
 This program enrolls up to 10 medical students per class and provides formalized training in primary care medicine at the community level.
 Learn more about the Primary Care Pathway program.

-Throughout all four years, students are given the opportunity to participate in various student initiatives including the Preventive Medicine Team, many discipline-oriented interest groups, and the USA Student-Run Free Clinic.
+In addition, all students are given the opportunity to participate in various student initiatives including the Preventive Medicine Team, many discipline-oriented interest groups, and the USA Student-Run Free Clinic.
 Community service, a required component of undergraduate medical education, offers medical students opportunities to volunteer in Mobile and the surrounding area.
 Not only is community service a great break from the rigors of medical school, it also allows students to learn more about the populations they serve.
 Learn more about USA's commitment to community service and the programs in which our students participate.

 During medical school, students have the opportunity to take part in research projects in both basic and clinical science arenas.
 In addition, students may participate in overseas clinical electives.
 Learn more about research opportunities and overseas clinical experiences.